EGM/WellTrak/README.md

 WellTrak
 ========

-Simple android app to teach myself java.
+Simple android app to teach myself java, completely written, compiled, and tested on my android device without the use of a computer.

-Source adapted from several sources...
+Source adapted from several sources, including...

 http://www.therealjoshua.com/